5 Self Care Rituals That Take Less Than 10 Minutes

 5 minutes · Morning or evening

 Sit with your coffee.
 Don't scroll.
 Don't plan.
-Just be in the room — in your body, in your life — for five minutes.
+Just be in the room — in your body, in your actual life — for five minutes.

 03. The Body Check-In